-While you may want to have thin body, you don't want to have a thin credit file.
-A thin credit file is a credit history that has few, if any, credit accounts.
+A "thin" credit file is a credit history that has few, if any, credit accounts.
 According to Experian, 62 million Americans are faced with thin credit files and therefore have limited access to credit.
 You might have a thin credit file you've never had a credit account, it's been several years since your last credit account was closed, or if you've opened a new credit account within the past six months.

 Depending on just how "thin" your credit file is, the business may not be able to get a credit score for you.
 And for the thinnest of credit files, they won't be able to view your credit report at all.

 The application outcomes aren't always very favorable for consumers who have thin credit.
-Your application may be rejected, or if you're approved you may have to pay a higher interest rate.
+Your application may be rejected, or if you're approved, you may be assigned a higher interest rate.
 For certain services, like electric service, you may have to pay a security deposit to establish an account.

 You have several options for overcoming a thin credit file and building a credit history.